ansonl/ansonl.github.io/_maps/0-download.md

 more-link-text: "Download 3D Map Models"
 ---

-All 3D map models are downloadable on my Printables page.
+All 3D map models are downloadable for free on my Printables page.